Isha Sesay

 Isha Isatu Sesay (/ˈaɪʃə səˈseɪ/ EYE-shə-_-sə-SAY; born 6 January 1976) is a British journalist of Sierra Leonean descent.
 From 2005 to 2018, she worked as an anchor and correspondent for CNN International.
-Originally based at CNN's world headquarters in Atlanta, Georgia, U.S. and now based in Los Angeles, California, where she hosted the news programs CNN Newsroom Live from Los Angeles.
-In addition, she was the presenter of the 360 Bulletin on Anderson Cooper 360°.
-In 2012, Sesay also joined HLN as a co-anchor for Evening Express.
-She left CNN in 2018 to support a girl's education project called W.E.
-Can Lead for African girls, write a book and follow various other personal projects.
+She was originally based at CNN's world headquarters in Atlanta, Georgia, U.S. and now based in Los Angeles, California, where she hosted the news programs CNN Newsroom Live from Los Angeles.
+She was the presenter of the "360 Bulletin" on Anderson Cooper 360°.
+In 2012, Sesay joined HLN as a co-anchor for Evening Express.
+She left CNN in 2018 to support an Africa girls' education project called W.E.
+Can Lead, write a book and pursue various other personal projects.

 Youth and education

 Born in London, England in 1976 to Temne parents from Sierra Leone, Sesay returned with them at the age of seven to their homeland.
 Raised in their Muslim faith, she lived in Sierra Leone for most of her childhood.
 She is one of three children, with an older sister and a younger brother.
 Isha's mother is Dr. Kadi Sesay, a former lecturer at Fourah Bay College.
 Dr. Sesay, in 1992, was appointed as an advisor to the government of Valentine Strasser.
 Isha's father worked as a legal advisor to the SLPMB (Sierra Leone Produce Marketing Board), a national regulatory institution; he died in 1988.

 Sesay studied at the private Fourah Bay College School in Freetown.
 She also attended St. Joseph's Secondary School in Freetown.
 At the age of 16, in 1992 she moved to the UK for further study and college.
 After completing her A-levels, she was accepted into Trinity College, Cambridge, where she read English.
 She worked as a waitress in a bar while studying.
 She decided to become a television journalist, having previously aspired to become an actress.
 During her final year, she began writing to media groups seeking work.